futel/dialplan-functions/doc/DEPLOY.md

 AWS credentials should be set up, and the us-west-2 region configured, in ~/.aws/credentials.

-AWS should be set up as described in README-aws.
+AWS should be set up as described in aws.md.

-An AWS Certificate Manager certificate should be set up as described in README-ssl.
+An AWS Certificate Manager certificate should be set up as described in ssl.md.

 Twilio Programmable Voice SIP components should be set up (after this component) as described in twilio-sip-server README-deploy.